 I think we can safely say that the installation tape has at least two completely missing blocks.

-While comparing files I noticed another difference - the heading of another file called COMMON.MAC is missing it's copyright statement - I'm going to guess it is about one block in length and that it appears at the start of a tape block.
+While comparing files I noticed another difference - the heading of another file called COMMON.MAC was missing it's copyright statement - I'm going to guess it is about one block in length and that it aligns on the installation tape to the start of a block.
 I didn't bother correcting this error as so far it hasn't caused any problems.

-With just two insertions of tape blocks the V6 installation tape now allows me to completely install and configure a working RSTS V06C-03 system.
-It runs like a charm even though I will never completely trust it, as there is no realistic way to detect when random bits are missing.
-If any vital part not recoverable from another source had been zapped then I suspect RSTS V6 would have been lost forever.
+With two insertions of tape blocks the V6 installation tape now allows me to completely install and configure a working RSTS V06C-03 system without error.
+Though it works I will never completely trust it as there is no realistic way to detect what other bits may be missing.
+If any vital part had not been recoverable then I suspect RSTS V6 would have been lost forever.

 It is nostalgic to look at this system and consider the different era which it is from.
-Lots of programmers cut their teeth on similar enviroments.
-I am hopeful that I can set the system up so that the system utilities written which are written in Basic can be viewed to give a greater understanding of how it was all put together.
+Lots of programmers like me cut their teeth on similar enviroments.

 Paul Nankervis